lionlai1989/Learning-3D-Computer-Vision/README.md

 Now you are ready to go to each folder and run the python script and the Jupyter Notebook.
 Please remember to select the kernel you just created in your virtual environment `venv_3d_cv`.

+## Acknowledgments

+This repository is a compilation of materials gathered from various online sources, each cited to acknowledge their origin.